larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 and discussions in other systems that the IETF or WGs have chosen to employ, such as GitHub repositories, Wikis, or issue trackers.

-The moderators are authorized to moderate all non-working group fora, including the IETF discussion and last-call mailing lists and all non-WG mailing lists, as well as area mailing lists.
-This also includes non-WG IETF-sponsored chat mechanisms.
+The moderators are authorized to moderate all fora, including the IETF discussion and last-call mailing lists all WG and non-WG mailing lists, area mailing lists, and chat systems in coordination with the owners (if there are any) of those fora.
-(Involvement in the moderation of WGs is further discussed in {{wg-mod}}.)
+Participants
+should contact both fora owners and moderators when they have concerns, and moderators should only act when the owners do not respond in a timely fashion.
+In general, their first act should be to contact the fora owners, and then only act if the owners remain unresponsive.

+In the case of plenary fora, such as the ietf list, last-call list, and other channels in which all or a large portion of the IETF community engage, moderators shall act as owners, and they will be the primary contacts for complaints.

+Forum owners and moderators shall act in a manner consistent with guidelines approved by the IESG.
+In cases of disagreement between the chairs and moderation team over a moderation decision, the matter should be taken up with the responsible area director for resolution, or the IETF chair if a responsible area director cannot be determined or is not assigned.

-It is not expected that the moderators will be monitoring every IETF channel, but rather that participants may and group management should flag concerns about disruptive behavior to the moderators.
+It is not expected that the moderators will be monitoring every IETF channel, but rather that participants may and group management should flag concerns about disruptive behavior to the moderators and owners of those channels.
 However, the moderators should actively monitor a small set of key participation channels, including, for example, the IETF discussion and last-call mailing lists or the IETF plenary chat channel.
 The moderators should decide which channels are in this set based on their own judgment and community suggestions.
 (Note that some participation channels, such as the examples given in the previous sentence, have no chairs or other community leadership, so the moderators must handle those.)

 Moderators are expected to be a resource that the community can use to address problematic contributions.